 The Directors acknowledge that they are required, under Section 167 of the Companies Act 2014 (as amended), to consider the establishment of an audit committee.
-The Directors have decided not to establish an audit committee because in the Directors' opinion, at this time, the responsibilities of an audit committee, under Section 167 (i.e. the monitoring of internal control, internal audit, risk management, the financial reporting process, statutory audit and statutory financial statements, the review and monitoring of the independence of the auditors and the provision by the auditors of additional services to the Company) are already being fulfilled by the Board by virtue of the Board's corporate governance regime and the existing arrangements and structures in place designed to secure compliance with the extensive legal and structures in place designed to secure compliance with the extensive legal and regulatory obligations imposed on UCITS investment companies in connection with the Company's management.
+The Directors have decided not to establish an audit committee because in the Directors' opinion, at this time, the responsibilities of an audit committee, under Section 167 (i.e. the monitoring of internal control, internal audit, risk management, the financial reporting process, statutory audit and statutory financial statements, the review and monitoring of the independence of the auditors and the provision by the auditors of additional services to the Company) are already being fulfilled by the Board by virtue of the Board's corporate governance regime and the existing arrangements and structures in place designed to secure compliance with the extensive legal and regulatory obligations imposed on UCITS investment companies in connection with the Company's management.